A comprehensive step by step guide to okra production in Ghana. This guide may apply to areas with similar climatic

 Mosaic: Leaves are of normal size and shape but are mottled green or yellow in colour.
 Plants become stunted.
 To control, plant resistant varieties.
 Control vectors with EPA approved insecticides and/or insecticidal soaps before diseases spread.
-Avoid smoking or carrying cigarettes to the farm when working or handling seedlings, rouge out affected plants early.
+Avoid smoking or carrying cigarettes to the farm when working or handling seedlings, rogue out affected plants early.
 Practice crop rotation with non-susceptible crops.

 Harvest pods while still tender, usually, 5-6 days after flower opening.
 Okra should be harvested 2-3 times/ week.
 Regular picking increases yield.
 Cut or snap pods from the plant in the cooler parts of the day.
 Pods should be kept in a cool place.
 Harvested okra should be handled carefully to avoid bruising.
 Bruised pods will turn black or brown within a few hours.
 Okra harvesters should always wear cotton gloves when harvesting and handling pods to minimise bruising.

 Sort, grade and pack in boxes, or baskets according to market specification.

 For the export markets, okra is packed in 6kg boxes.

 Yields of okra are dependent on cultivar, time and frequency of harvest.
 An average of 6-12 tonnes/ha can be obtained.